 This qualification is awarded by the University of Southampton.

-- a degree in art and design, or a related subject
+- a 2:2 degree (UK honours degree or equivalent) in art and design or a related subject

 - GCSEs (minimum grade 4/C) in English language and maths